andyjmacdon/Code-and-data-for-forest-fragmentation-and-yellow-fever-spillover/README.md

 12) Country: indicates whether municipality lies within Brazil, Peru or Colombia
 13) Code_unique: a concatenation of code and country that uniquely identifies municipalities
 14) Code: municipality code

+The "yellow_fever_manuscript.Rmd" code file contains code for making the map figures in figure 1, importing the Peru, Brazil and Colombia shapefiles contained in this repository.